-1. Choose Customers: Create Credit Memos/Refunds or click the Refunds & Credits icon in the Customer section of the Home page to display the Create Credit Memos/Refunds window (shown in Figure 4-3).
+- 1. Choose Customers: Create Credit Memos/Refunds or click the Refunds & Credits icon in the Customer section of the Home page to display the Create Credit Memos/Refunds window (as shown in Figure 4-3). - 2.
+Identify the customer and, if necessary, the job in the Customer:Job drop-down list.